qdm12/gluetun-wiki/setup/advanced/vpn-port-forwarding.md

 Thanks to [@Marsu31](https://github.com/Marsu31)

+### qSticky

+[qSticky](https://github.com/monstermuffin/qsticky) is a container that automates qBittorrent port updates by monitoring Gluetun's control server API.
+It eliminates the need for up/down commands and handles port changes automatically.

 ## Allow a forwarded port through the firewall

 For non-native integrations where you have a designated forwarded port from your VPN provider, you can allow it by adding it to the environment variable `FIREWALL_VPN_INPUT_PORTS`.